OpenRLHF/OpenRLHF/README.md

 OpenRLHF is a high-performance RLHF framework built on Ray, DeepSpeed and HF Transformers:

 - **Simple and easy to use**: OpenRLHF is one of the simplest high-performance RLHF libraries currently available, and seamlessly compatible with Huggingface models and datasets.
 - **High performance**: RLHF training spends 80% of the time on the sample generation stage.
-Thanks to the ability to use a large inference batch size with Ray and Adam Offload (Pinned Memory) and vLLM generation acceleration, the performance of OpenRLHF 2x+ that of Optimized DeepSpeedChat with Hybrid Engine.
+Thanks to the ability to use a large inference batch size with Ray and Packing Samples and vLLM generation acceleration, the performance of OpenRLHF 3~4x+ that of Optimized DeepSpeedChat with Hybrid Engine.
 - **Distributed RLHF**:  OpenRLHF distribute the Actor, Reward, Reference, and Critic models onto separate GPUs using Ray, while placing the Adam optimizer on the CPU.
 This enables full-scale fine-tuning of 70B+ models with multiple A100 80G GPUs and vLLM and 7B models across multiple 24GB RTX 4090 GPUs.
 - **PPO Implementation Optimization**: We integrated the implementation tricks for PPO to improve the training stability, referencing [Zhihu](https://zhuanlan.zhihu.com/p/622134699) and the [Notion blog](https://difficult-link-dd7.notion.site/eb7b2d1891f44b3a84e7396d19d39e6f?v=01bcb084210149488d730064cbabc99f).